The Department of Justice Bureau of Statistics recently reported that nearly 68% of prisoners are re-arrested within three years of leaving prison:

 Women who are released from prison face the challenges of finding long-term employment, housing, food for themselves and possibly children, transportation, basic utility payments, adequate childcare, and more.

-The Lovelady Center provides tools for women to enter society as productive and esteemed individuals, and provides access to continued education.
+The Lovelady Center provides tools for women to enter society as productive and esteemed individuals, and provides access to education, including on-site college courses.

 "The woman who has been educated cannot be uneducated.
 The woman who finally feels worth cannot be made unworthy.
 The woman who is no longer afraid cannot be kept back from her future."